 — The ones that most influence the storytelling.

-SCRIPTS + CONTINUITY
+WRITING / SCRIPTS + CONTINUITY

-— The first four episodes of the series have been written, though they’re up for major review after casting and location selection.
+— The first four episodes of the series have been written, though they’re up for review after casting and location selection.
 Before writing the next set, we’d like to fund more writers to offer different voices on the new episodes and to help review the ones written, plus brainstorm on ideas for the future story at large.

-CASTING + DEVELOPMENT
+CASTING / CASTING + DEVELOPMENT

 — For Bound, we’re looking for fresh faces across the board and it could take some time to find the main and support ensembles.
 To help, we’d like to fund a dedicated casting director for the large cast and guest roles.
-We would also allot resources for the cast’s development, with funds for adequate study and rehearsal time.
+We would also allot resources for the cast’s development, with funds for adequate study and rehearsal.

-DESIGN + CONSTRUCTION
+SETTINGS / DESIGN + CONSTRUCTION

-COSTUME + VANITIES
+CHARACTER / COSTUME + VANITIES

 — Creating total “looks” for the characters, from wardrobe to makeup and hairstyling.
 Over the course of a season, there will be dozens of looks for all the main and supporting characters, each of whom have a distinct style.
 We’ve considered allotments, per character, for wardrobe pieces and sufficient funds for hair/makeup.